shral/cors-proxy/README.md

 `git clone https://github.com/shral/cors-proxy.git`

-navigate to the project and install the needed packages
+Navigate to the project and install the needed packages

 `cd  proxy`